-The CRO's final attainment of objectives in the year, taking into account all the parameters described above, was 115.72 %.
+The CRO's final attainment of objectives in the year, taking into account all the variables described above and his annual performance review, was 126.51%.

-The CRO had 25 % of his annual variable remuneration linked to Group objectives.
-The other 75 % was indexed to individual objectives which, in turn, are composed of functional objectives and an individual qualitative assessment.
-These functional objectives are aligned with the control functions he performs, independently of the business and corporate areas, and are focused on the control and monitoring of transactions and of the risks that arise from such transactions, ensuring compliance with applicable laws, rules and regulations, and advising management on matters in his area of expertise.
+The CRO had 25% of his annual variable remuneration tied to Group objectives.
+The other 75% was indexed to individual objectives which, in turn, are composed of functional objectives and an individual qualitative assessment.
+These functional objectives are aligned with the oversight functions he performs, independent of the business and corporate areas, and are focused on the oversight and monitoring of transactions and of the risks that arise from such transactions, ensuring compliance with applicable laws, rules and regulations, and advising management on matters in his area of expertise.

-In this regard, the 2023 functional objectives set for the CRO were assessed on the basis of the following parameters:
+In this regard, the 2024 functional objectives set for the CRO were assessed on the basis of the following parameters:

-Quantitative objectives:

-- Improvement in the SREP score, weighted 30 % of his functional objectives. - Management satisfaction, weighted 10 % of his functional objectives.
+- Quantitative objectives: - Improvement in the SREP score, weighted 20% of his functional objectives. - Management satisfaction, weighted 10% of his functional objectives.